linklab-uva/robotlearning/_lectures/09lec.md

 ---
 type: lecture
 date: 2024-02-15Tx:xx:xx+4:30
-title: Lecture 9 - Markov Decision Process + Kalman Filter
+title: Lecture 9 - Extended Kalman Filter

 # optional
 # please use /static_files/notes directory to store notes
-thumbnail: /static_files/thumbnails/lec09.jpeg
+thumbnail: /static_files/thumbnails/lec10.png

 # optional
-tldr: "3.4 and 3.5 from notes"
+tldr: "3.6 from notes"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section